Built Environment

 Affordability

+As of Q1 2024, a Colorado Springs family making the median household income would spend 37% of that income on a mortgage for a median-priced home.
 However, housing in Colorado Springs is still comparatively affordable.
-The Pikes Peak region ranked 2nd of 6 peer communities for housing affordability.42
+The Pikes Peak region ranked 3rd of 6 peer communities for housing affordability.40

-43 National Association of Home Builders/Wells Fargo Housing Opportunity Index
+41 National Association of Home Builders/Wells Fargo Cost of Housing Index

 Next Steps